 3. Capilano River Regional Park, North Vancouver

 The Capilano area includes the paid Capilano Suspension Bridge Park, and the free Capilano River Regional Park.
-I would recommend to visit the free Capilano River Regional Park, and parking is located at Cleveland Park on Google Maps.
+Both are pet friendly, however I would recommend to visit the free Capilano River Regional Park, located at Cleveland Park on Google Maps.
 From here, you can walk down to the trails near the canyons.
-The mossy rocks and trees look extra moody in the rainy days.
+The mossy rocks and trees look extra moody in the rainy days and the trails are a nice short hike that include a variety of scenery to enjoy.

-Note that there are a few off leash trails in this park so make sure to consult a trail map before heading out, if you are bringing your cat!
+Note that there are a few off leash trails in this park so make sure to consult a trail map before heading out, if you are bringing your cat.
+North Vancouver is also generally known for having a lot of off leash dogs, so please be cautious here!

 4. Belcarra Regional Park, Anmore